 Example of Decoding in Communication

-For example, Emu has transformed his thoughts into words to convey the message to her husband called encoding.
+For example, Elly has transformed his thoughts into words to convey the message to her husband called encoding.
 At the same time, her husband converts those words into thoughts to understand the message, which is the process of decoding.

 7. Receiver in Communication